| | | |

 Porcini Mushroom Sauce

-Especially popular in fall, this earthy sauce features porcini mushrooms sautéed with garlic, parsley, and olive oil — sometimes finished with a splash of white wine or cream.
+Especially popular in fall, this earthy sauce features porcini mushrooms sautéed with garlic and olive oil, sometimes finished with a splash of white wine and then cream.
+Serve with lots of fresh parmiggiano and a bit of chopped up parsely.

 Italian Homemade Pici